surniaulula/wpsso-wc-metadata/readme.txt

 * Depth
 * Volume

-The product global identifier values (ie. GTIN, GTIN-8, GTIN-12, GTIN-13, GTIN-14, UPC, EAN, ISBN, MPN) are searchable from the front-end and the WooCommerce Products admin page.
+The product global identifier values (ie. GTIN, GTIN-8, GTIN-12, GTIN-13, GTIN-14, UPC, EAN, ISBN, MPN) are searchable from both the front-end and back-end WooCommerce Products admin page.

 The *SSO &gt; WooCommerce Metadata* settings page allows you to enable or disable product metadata with a simple checkbox, along with customizing the label and placeholder for different languages (aka WordPress locales).